-- 25 The Atlantic Meridional Overturning Circulation (AMOC) is a large system of ocean currents involving differences of the temperature and salinity between the water in the tropics and North Atlantic Ocean (Rahmstorf, 2006).
-It is made up consists of an upper cell which has two limbs, and a lower cell of northward flow of dense Antarctica Bottom Water (AABW, below 4000 m depth).
-The upper cell consists an upper limb of warm and salty northward surface flow (the North Atlantic warm current, up to down to roughly 1200 m depth), and a lower limb of colder and deep southward flow (the North Atlantic Deep Water, - 30 1500-4000 m depth) (Buckley and Marshall, 2016).
-The AMOC acts as a heat pump at the high latitudes as the meridional transportation brings warm water to the colder sub-polar and polar regions (Chen and Tung, 2018), then further modifies the climate in Northern Europe and the east coast of the North America (Găinuşă-Bogdan et al., 2020).
+The Atlantic Meridional Overturning Circulation (AMOC) is a large system of ocean currents involving differences of the temperature and salinity between the water in the tropics and North Atlantic Ocean (Rahmstorf, 2006).
+It consists of an upper limb of warm and salty northward surface flow (the North Atlantic warm current, down to roughly 1200 m depth), and a lower limb of colder and deep southward flow (the North Atlantic Deep Water, 1500-4000 m depth) (Buckley and Marshall, 2016).
+The AMOC acts as a heat pump at the high latitudes as the meridional transportation brings warm water to the colder sub-polar and polar regions (Chen and Tung, 2018), then further modifies the climate in Northern Europe and the east coast of North

+30 America (Găinuşă-Bogdan et al., 2020).
 It is responsible for producing about half of the global ocean's deep waters, sourced from the northern North Atlantic (Petit et al., 2021).

 Since the AMOC plays a vital role in air-sea interactions, along with its ability to transport and redistribute heat and its effect as a carbon sink in the Northern Hemisphere (Gruber et al., 2002), studying the evolution of the AMOC strength in the past is of great importance for us.
-It helps us identify the mechanisms which lead to the AMOC changes (Buckley and Marshall, 2016) , explain the recent global temperature changes (Tung and Zhou, 2013; Chen and Tung, 2014; Steinman et al., 2015), and make projections of for the future climate.
+It helps us identify the mechanisms which lead to the AMOC changes (Buckley and Marshall, 2016)

+- 35 and make projections for the future climate.
 Comparison of the AMOC changes between different geological eras can provide us with a better understanding of the roles of the external forcing in the AMOC strength variations.
-In addition, past AMOC variations suggest that the distribution of surface heat and freshwater flux can affect the location of deep water formation and result in transient changes in the AMOC (Kuhlbrodt et al., 2007).

-Our study focuses on investigating the AMOC changes during to interglacials the two interglacials - the Holocene (11.5 ka BP - 1950 CE) and Last Interglacial (130-115 ka BP).
-Two time slice experiments, the midHolocene (representing 6 ka Before Present) and lig127k (BP) and the lig127k (representing 127 ka Before Present).
-These two simulations are palaeoclimate

-- 45 entry cards (Kageyama et al., 2018) for the Palaeoclimate Model Intercomparison Project BP), have been selected by the Palaeoclimate Modelling Intercomparison Project Phase 4 (PMIP4) (Kageyama et al., 2018).
+In addition, past AMOC variations suggest that the distribution of surface heat and freshwater flux can affect the location of deep water formation and result in transient changes in the AMOC (Kuhlbrodt et al., 2007). - Our study focuses on investigating the AMOC changes during the two interglacials the Holocene (11.5 ka BP 1950 40 CE) and Last Interglacial (130-115 ka BP).
+Two time slice experiments, the midHolocene (representing 6 ka BP) and the lig127k (representing 127 ka BP), have been selected by the Palaeoclimate Modelling Intercomparison Project Phase 4 (PMIP4) (Kageyama et al., 2018).
 6 ka BP was chosen as warmest point during the Holocene thermal maximum according to existing surface temperature reconstructions (Joussaume and Braconnot, 1997), although this is being re-evaluated at present (Marsicek et al., 2018).
-The midHolocene is one of the entry cards (Kageyama et al., 2018) for the PMIP4 component of the current phase of the Coupled Model Intercomparison Project (CMIP6).
-The lig127k-127 ka - 50 BP is chosen as it represents the peak boreal warmth in the last interglacial (Capron et al., 2017a), and it has been identified as a period of high interest(Tier 1 experiment), due to its higher average global temperature and sea level (Capron et al., 2017b; Otto-Bliesner et al., 2017).
+The midHolocene is one of the entry cards (Kageyama et al., 2018) for the PMIP4 component of the current phase - 45 of the Coupled Model Intercomparison Project (CMIP6).
+The 127 ka BP is chosen as it represents the peak boreal warmth in the last interglacial (Capron et al., 2017a), and it has been identified as a period of high interest, due to its higher average global temperature and sea level (Capron et al., 2017b; Otto-Bliesner et al., 2017).
 It is considered a natural experiment for what climate may look like in the future and addresses one of CMIP's key questions: "How does the Earth system respond to forcing?"
 (Eyring et al., 2016).
-In the context of PMIP4, the focus lies on solar forcing due to changes in insolation arising from the differences in Earth's orbit, while GHG concentrations - 55 the greenhouse gases (GHG) concentrations were similar to that in the piControl experiment, and the continental configuration were similar (Otto-Bliesner et al., 2017).
-The midHolocene is another interglacial period with orbital forcing being the main difference, while other forcing remains very similar to the piControl experiment (ice-sheet distribution and elevations, land-sea
+In the context of PMIP4, the focus lies on changes in insolation arising from the differences in - 50 Earth's orbit, while the greenhouse gases (GHG) concentrations were similar to that in the piControl experiment, and the continental configuration (ice-sheet distribution and elevations, land-sea mask, continental topography and oceanic bathymetry) were prescribed as the same as in piControl (Otto-Bliesner et al., 2017).